miquido/futura/README.md

 ## What it is about?

 The main goal of Futura is to keep things simple.
 This means that it provides easy to use tools that have compact and understandable implementation.
 You should not be worried about fixing and extending any of those because of massive code base or complicated architecture.
 This also means that Futura does not provide ultimate solution to all concurrency problems.
 It only simplifies many of them with proper tool for each problem.
-If certain tool does not work in your case, do not try to hack it, just use the other one or propose new one if needed.
+If certain tool does not work in your case, do not try to hack it, just use the other one or propose a new one if needed.

-## What it is not?
+## What it is not about?

 Futura is not any kind of framework or complete solution.
-It does not provide single universal tool (like in example rx) for all problems.
+It does not provide single universal tool for all problems.
 It also does not try to pack extra features where it not fits or feels right.
-It also does not provide multi layer abstraction connecting and organizing all internals.
-It just keeps things simple :)
-This repository does not contain any platform or library specific extensions too.
-It should be developed outside to provide reasonable small library that have wide usage.
+It also does not provide multilayer abstraction connecting and organizing all internals.
+It just keeps things simple :) This repository does not contain any platform or library specific extensions too.
+It should be developed outside to provide reasonable small library for asynchronity and concurrency that have wide usage.

 ## Is that for me?